 Before importing your PureVPN profile to Firewalla, open the profile in a text editor and remove these two entries:

 You'll also need to find your username and password on PureVPN.
 Here's how to easily find your existing VPN password.

 Follow the steps below to set up ProtonVPN on Firewalla:

-2. Select Downloads in the left navigation bar on the ProtonVPN dashboard.
+- Select Downloads in the left navigation bar on the ProtonVPN dashboard.
 Find the OpenVPN configuration files section and choose (platform: Router; Protocol: UDP).
 Download the configuration file from ProtonVPN.

-4. Import configuration file to Firewalla APP.
+- Import the configuration file to the Firewalla app.

-Contributed by our users:
+Contributions from our users:

 - Firewalla VPN Client is compatible with Private Internet Access

 - Tutorial on using WireGuard via NordVPN and this one.